Previous Page Next Page

 3423.3 When the Requester Calls Back

-• Asks the requester for the report ID that he or she received in the voicemail.
-If the requester cannot supply the report ID, the intake specialist uses the requester’s name to find the report.
+• Asking the requester for the report ID provided in the voicemail.
+If the requester is unable to provide the report ID, the intake specialist uses the requester’s name to find the report.

 • If a work-related reason is needed and obtained, the intake specialist documents the reason in the narrative.